YVYushchak/test1/README.md

 origin - name of remote repositary

-put local repositary content to remote
+Put local repositary content to remote

 ## README.md
 File about project in markdown format.